+ICON Park is an entertainment district located off International Drive.
 I-Drive stands for International Drive.
-(Many hotels offer a shuttle to International Drive because of Universal Studios, so even if you can’t rent a car, you can probably still get here).
-I-Drive 360 offers three attractions, for which you can purchase tickets for all 3 for as low as $38 for adults and $33 for children.
+(Many hotels offer a shuttle to International Drive because of Universal Studios, so even if you can’t rent a car, you may still be able to get here).
+ICON Park offers multiple attractions and they are all worth a visit.

 The third attraction is the SEA LIFE Aquarium.
 Give your children the opportunity to learn about and even touch some wonderful sea creatures.
 (There are actually SEA LIFE aquariums throughout the US and we visited one in Minnesota in June.
 They had a lot of unique experiences that I had not seen before).

-Maybe having your kids in tow, is not your idea of an ideal shopping experience, but there are actually some fun things you can experience while shopping here in Orlando.
+Maybe having your kids in tow, is not how you envision your time shopping, but there are actually some fun things you can experience while shopping here in Orlando.
 While you could probably catch a shuttle to one of the great Outlet centers in the area, there are other places you can shop and have fun too!

 The Central Florida Zoo & Botanical Gardens is about an hour drive, but totally worth it.
 With over 500 animals and 23 acres of native gardens, this place offers a chance to delve into Florida’s natural side.

 Obviously there are water parks at the big theme parks, but there are other places around to cool off.
-A favorite in the area has been Wet N’ Wild Orlando, but you’ll have to catch it before it closes at the end of this year.
-They are in the process of building something even bigger and better.
+A favorite in the area is Universal Volcano Bay, my kids could stay here for hours!

 Florida has tons of history that you are free to explore.
 Like the beaches, St. Augustine is a two hour drive, but totally worth a day trip.
 A community that has survived for almost 500 years is sure to bring you face to face with our past.
 In fact, it is the oldest continuously occupied community in the US.
 With its pirate museum, ship encounters, forts, and colonial-styled village areas; you will feel transported back to a different century.